torch2424/wasmboy/README.md

 <!--- Short Description-->

-🎮👾🕹️ Gameboy Emulator Library written in Web Assembly using [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), Debugger/Shell in Preact 🎮👾🕹️
+🎮👾🕹️ Gameboy Emulator Library written in Web Assembly using [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), Demos in [Preact](https://preactjs.com/) and [Svelte](https://svelte.dev/) 🎮👾🕹️

 **Project is still < 1.0.0.
 Most games are playable, but the emulator is still not very accurate.
 Expect bugs.**